ellakoa/postcard-poem/content/posts/a-winters-tryst.md

 Glide with abandonment, blissfully free”*

 Tempted by the valley’s mirth
-Water trickles from beneath the earth
+Water trickles from beneath the earth,
 Crystal clear, cool and sweet
 Reaching out to quench her thirsty feet.